 We envision constructing all of the improvements in one phase, with the Lippman Center itself being a second phase.
-We do not believe there are any conditions precedent to construction of these phases other than: a) securing an allocation of Housing Tax Credits by Florida Housing for the affordable phase; and b) the financing and construction of the parking facility, which we request be financed by the Hollywood CRA in order to ensure sufficient parking for transit, development on site, the community center and other downtown activity.
+We do not believe there is any conditions precedent to construction of these phases other than securing an allocation of Housing Tax Credits by Florida Housing for the affordable phase.
+If the affordable phase is for some reason delayed, we will still continue to develop the market rate component without haste.